 Part of my subject matter is to give serious treatment to the notion of “getting out of it”, another part concerns who is to get out.
 The inevitabilities of the poor are the factum, the starting point.
 What does Bear the surfboard-maker in Big Wednesday say as the surf heroes ride the unprecedented?
 “Oh!
 I’m just the garbage man.”
 Generally the poor are addressed to improve them, educate them, edify them, empower them, sensitise them, quiet them, control them.
 These are the stratagems for creating illusions of change.
 So it is argued, the rich are going to have to overcome hell of a hump to get into heaven, whereas queuing garbage men are the last made first.
 For this illusory privilege they are exhorted to love those who trespass against them.
 My work is firmly set in the notion of irreconcilable enemies.
 Being poor is to confront reality as problematic, something to defend oneself against, something to be escaped from.
 “Getting out of it” is defence and escape, and virtuality is one of the forms of “getting out of it”.
 Socially developed and controlled forms of virtuality are generally commodified, but commodified entertainment is bootlegged like booze and has its non-commodified forms like poteen and alpine eau de vie.
 And, of course the objects of art can be appropriated for any purpose whatsoever, just as art has appropriated the objects of not art as objects of art.

 This philosophical journey begun a long time ago, whichever moment it was when it began, is now to be completed in these cells.
 There was no way for me to have envisaged this precise ending at the outset, despite a determination to arrive where I am.
+In fact at the beginning I did not even possess my present virtual existence.
 The destination is virtuality and class and underclass and escape.
 The possibilities of virtuality have multiplied since I started my kind of life.
 Those possibilities are part and parcel of the aspirations of self-consciousness and autonomy, and all these particles including the aspirations were all interwoven, even if unrecognised, in the embryonic vision.
 And so, my kind of life, my sentence, starts by revisiting and reflecting on various stopping points on the journey, as well as striking out across a vast territory still uncrossed.
 Following will not be easy, it will not be an instant thing, and the subject matter is irreducibly difficult.
 For escape none of this is necessary, but for the defence of escape it may well be, certainly nothing “out there” goes half far enough.